global-asp/asp-source/en/0158_hen-and-eagle.md

 ##
 As the shadow of Eagle's wing
 falls on the ground, Hen warns her chicks.
-“Get out of the bare and dry land.”
+"Get out of the bare and dry land."
 And they respond:
-“We are not fools.
-We will run.”
+"We are not fools.
+We will run."

 ##
 * License: [CC-BY]